 - Check new medications for potential drug interactions with existing medications, especially if your older adult is taking 5+ medications.

-- What side effects should we watch for?
+- What side effects should we be aware of?

 - When and how should the medication be taken?